42-AI/42ai_autonomous_cars/get_data/README.md

      }
      "transformation": [],
      "upload_date": "",
+     "label_fingerprint": "c072a1b9a16b633d6b3004c3edab7553"
    }
    ```
    All the field are automatically filled by the script.
-5. Then you might want to re labelized the picture and upload them to the database
+3. Then you might want to re labelized the picture and upload them to the database

 ### Label Template